Office for Public Integrity FAQs

 - Offences relating to appointment to public office

 Misconduct in public administration is an intentional and serious contravention of a code of conduct by a public officer that constitutes a ground for disciplinary action.

 Maladministration - means:

-- Conduct by a public officer or a University practice/policy/procedure that results in unacceptable use of public money or mismanagement of public money;
+- Conduct by a public officer or a University practice/policy/procedure that results in an irregular and unauthorised use of public money or substantial mismanagement of public resources;

 - Substantial mismanagement in or in relation to performance of official functions;

 - Conduct resulting from impropriety, incompetence or negligence.

 Maladministration results from poor governance.
 Misspending public money is the most common example of maladministration.

 How will I know if I should make a report?
 What do I need to think about?